TheBlueBanisters/DUAL-RP/README.md

 - Performance degradation is **not caused by recall issues**
 - Instead, it is due to **increased ranking difficulty**

-👉 The model must distinguish between more fine-grained and similar relations.
+👉 The model must distinguish between more fine-grained relations.

-Overall, setting candidate size to **25** provides a good trade-off between:
+Overall, **25 candidates** provides the best trade-off between:

 - Accuracy
 - Fairness